MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 #### Read-only static content

-If the application currently serves static content (for example, via an Apache integration), an alternate location for that static content will be required.
+If your application currently serves static content (for example, via an Apache integration), an alternate location for that static content will be required.
 You may wish to consider moving [static content to Azure Blob Storage](/azure/storage/blobs/storage-blob-static-website) and [adding Azure CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn#enable-azure-cdn-for-the-storage-account) for lightning-fast downloads globally.

 #### Dynamically-published static content

-If the application allows for static content that is uploaded/produced by the application but is immutable after its creation, you can use Azure Blob Storage and Azure CDN as described above, with an Azure Function to handle uploads and CDN refresh.
+If your application allows for static content that is uploaded/produced by your application but is immutable after its creation, you can use Azure Blob Storage and Azure CDN as described above, with an Azure Function to handle uploads and CDN refresh.
 We've provided [a sample implementation for your use](https://github.com/Azure-Samples/functions-java-push-static-contents-to-cdn).

 #### Dynamic or internal content

-For files that are frequently written and read by the application (such as temporary data files), or static files that are visible only to the application, Azure Storage can be [mounted into the App Service file system](/azure/app-service/containers/how-to-serve-content-from-azure-storage#link-storage-to-your-web-app-preview).
+For files that are frequently written and read by your application (such as temporary data files), or static files that are visible only to your application, Azure Storage can be [mounted into the App Service file system](/azure/app-service/containers/how-to-serve-content-from-azure-storage#link-storage-to-your-web-app-preview).

 ### Identify session persistence mechanism